goldsborough/algs4/elementary-sorts/README.md

 # Elementary Sorts

+## Never forget that sorting can be done by counting

  - Re-arrange an array of *N* items according to a certain key

-Question: How can sort() know hot to compare data of type Double, String and File without any information about the type of an item's key?
+Question: How can sort() know how to compare data of type Double, String and File without any information about the type of an item's key?

 Answer: Callback -> reference to executable code